MultiSafepay/docs/content/payments/features/cardholder-data/_index.md

 We bear the risk and responsibility for [PCI&nbsp;DSS compliance](/payment-regulations/pci-dss/).

 Alternatively, you can collect cardholder data through other means.
-Because you will handle sensitive cardholder data on your server before sending it to MultiSafepay, you must also have PCI DSS certification.
+Because you handle sensitive data on your server before sending it to MultiSafepay, you must also have PCI DSS certification.

 You are responsible for arranging certification, which is a complex, time-consuming, and expensive process.
 Consider carefully if this makes sense for your business model.